inveniosoftware/invenio/docs/modules/jsonalchemy.rst

 JSON
 ^^^^

-Not all the fields that we want to use have a JSON friendly representation, think about a date, we would like to use it as a ``datetime`` object but we still want to store as a JSON object.
+Not all the fields that we want to use have a JSON-friendly representation.
+Consider a date that we would like to use as a ``datetime`` object, yet we want to store it as a JSON object.

-To solve this issue we introduce the json section where a couple of functions could be used to **load** the JSON representation from the database into and object and **dumps** which does the opposite.
+To solve this issue, we introduced the JSON section where a couple of
+functions:

+* **loads** to load the JSON representation from the database into an object, and

+* **dumps** which does the opposite.

 A clear example of that is the ``creation_date`` field::